General criteria for the study of quasi-stationarity: Other formulations and particular cases of Assumption (E)

-In order to prove the existence of functions $\varphi_1$ and $\varphi_2$ in Condition~(E2), one may use probabilistic properties of the Markov process $X$, as stated by the following lemmas, proved in Sections~\ref{sec:proof-varphi2} and~\ref{sec:proof-varphi1}.
-The first lemma shows how to construct $\varphi_2$.
+In order to prove the existence of functions $\varphi_1$ and $\varphi_2$ in Condition~(E2), one may use probabilistic properties of the Markov process $X$, as stated in the following lemmas, proved in Sections~\ref{sec:proof-varphi2} and~\ref{sec:proof-varphi1}.
+The first lemma shows a way to construct $\varphi_2$.

 \begin{lem} Let $K$ be a measurable subset of $E$.
 If there exists $\theta_2>0$ such that